hvag/blog/terraform.md

 * Create a new working directory to contain the Terraform files.
 Oh, wait a minute.
 No, let's set up a GitHub repository, we're going to want to share and have version control.
 I create a new GitHub repository tf-demo, it's Public and Initialized with a README.
 Note to self, **do not add any 'secrets' to this repo**.

-  :+1: **Tip**:  Highly recommend, protect both your AWS and GitHub accounts with two-factor authentication.
+  :idea: **Tip**:  Highly recommend, protect both your AWS and GitHub accounts with two-factor authentication.
 Actually, you ought to protect all your accounts with two-factor authentication.

 * Clone the repo:
 	`git clone https://hvag@github.com/hvag/tf-demo.git`